dideler/bootstrapping/README.md

 **Yet another list**

-This is a continuation of my [bootstrapping gist](https://gist.github.com/dideler/1718200) which is no longer maintained.
+This is a continuation of my deprecated [bootstrapping gist](https://gist.github.com/dideler/1718200).
 I created the bootstrapping gist a long time ago (Feb 1, 2012) before I knew of [Product Hunt](https://www.producthunt.com/) and [awesome lists](https://github.com/sindresorhus/awesome).
-I don't plan on actively contributing to this list, but I will do basic maintenance.
+I don't plan on actively contributing to this list, but I will do basic maintenance and accept community contributions.

 If you have anything useful to add, open a Pull Request!